Future-Power-Networks/MAPDN/README.md

 ## API Usage

-For more details of this environment, users can check the upcoming [API Docs](https://github.com/Future-Power-Networks/MAPDN/wiki/Environments).
+For more details of this environment, users can check the [API Docs](https://github.com/Future-Power-Networks/MAPDN/wiki/Environments).

 <br />